 Help spread the word and please consider donating: check it out here.

-Broadcasters, for over half a century, were required to serve the public interest (defined as promoting localism, diversity, and competition) in order to keep their licenses; then, in 1981, that requirement completely vanished.
+Broadcasters, for over half a century, were required to serve the public interest (defined as promoting localism, diversity, and competition) in order to keep their licenses; then, in 1981, that requirement was given less and less attention.
 Hearing Voices is a documentary feature film about voices allowed and voices denied, probing the connection between serving the public interest, or lack thereof, and the current state of our polarized society.

 The centerpiece of the story is radio.
 It was our first true mass medium and set the pattern for everything that followed.
 It’s noteworthy that the idea of broadcasters serving the public interest originated with radio, but the issues raised in this documentary will lead us directly to the Internet and its inevitable future.
 Hearing Voices not about the past; it’s about the world we live in right now.